honestbee/honestbee.github.io/_posts/2016-02-07-building-web-app-using-google-sheet.md

 ## App Scripts

-The solution we came up with was to build a small web application with a image uploader.
+The solution we came up with was to build a small web application with an image uploader.
 The interesting thing was - the web application runs on top of Google Sheets.
 So no need to deploy it anywhere.
 You can even reference the Google Sheets values inside the html application using [Google Sheets API](https://developers.google.com/sheets/)

 ## Script Editor